-The caregiver industry for direct support professionals is nearing a crisis point.
+The caregiver industry for direct support professionals is at a crisis point.
 DSP’s are care professionals for the elderly, the developmentally or physically disabled, or patients in rehabilitation programs.
 Being a direct support professional is not easy.

 Besides the physical and emotional demands on these professionals, the compensation levels are not reflective of peer professionals.
 The U.S. hourly wage rate is $7.25/hour, and the average hourly wage is $24.57, according to the Bureau of Labor Statistics.
 The average DSP wage is $11.26/hour, reflecting of the wage gap among qualified professionals.